ajaxloadmore/ajax-load-more/README.txt

 Check out the **[website](https://connekthq.com/plugins/ajax-load-more/)** for more information on the features and functionality of Ajax Load More.

+### What Makes Ajax Load More Different?

+Ajax Load More differs from the other WordPress infinite scroll plugins because with ALM, you create the query for displaying the data.
+This gives you full control over the content you are loading and displaying to your users.

 ### What's New

+-  **[Query Loop](https://connekthq.com/plugins/ajax-load-more/add-ons/query-loop/)** - Enable infinite scroll or load more functionality for the WordPress Query Loop block.
 -  **[Pro Bundle](https://connekthq.com/plugins/ajax-load-more/pro/)** - Access to all premium Ajax Load More add-ons in a single installation.
 -  **[Filters Add-on](https://connekthq.com/plugins/ajax-load-more/add-ons/filters/)** - The Filters add-on provides front-end and admin functionality for building and managing Ajax based filters.
--  **[Elementor Add-on](https://connekthq.com/plugins/ajax-load-more/add-ons/elementor/)** - Infinite scroll Elementor Posts Widget and WooCommerce widget content with Ajax Load More.
+-  **[Next Page Add-on](https://connekthq.com/plugins/ajax-load-more/add-ons/next-page/)** - Infinite scroll multi-page WordPress content with Ajax Load More.
--  **[WooCommerce Add-on](https://connekthq.com/plugins/ajax-load-more/add-ons/woocommerce/)** - Infinite scroll WooCommerce products without updating a line of template code.
 -  **[Advanced Custom Fields](https://connekthq.com/plugins/ajax-load-more/examples/advanced-custom-fields/)** - Compatibility and integration added for infinite scrolling Flexible Content, Gallery, Relationship and Repeater fields for Advanced Custom Fields.
--  **[Masonry](https://connekthq.com/plugins/ajax-load-more/examples/masonry/)** - Built-in support and functionality for Masonry layouts.
 -  **[Progress Bars](https://connekthq.com/plugins/ajax-load-more/examples/progress-bar/)** - Display a Progress Bar load indicator with each Ajax request.
 -  **[Scroll Container](https://connekthq.com/plugins/ajax-load-more/examples/scroll-container/)** - Constraining infinite scroll to a parent container.